-NOFAS maintains official and unofficial partnerships with numerous government agencies, organizations, associations and university-based programs focused on developmental disabilities, women’s and children’s issues, health care professionals, and other issues compatible with the NOFAS mission.
-NOFAS also has an Affiliate Network of over 40 organizations.
+NOFAS maintains official and unofficial partnerships with numerous government agencies, organizations, associations, practitioner societies, and university-based programs focused on developmental disabilities, women’s and children’s issues, medical and behavioral health care, and other issues compatible with the NOFAS mission.
+NOFAS also has an Affiliate Network of 33 organizations and many other FASD Resource organizations.

 NOFAS partners include: